Joao-S-Martins/a11y-checklist/README.md

 - Everything on the page should be able to have focus
 - If a control on the page isn't standard, they should have an appropriate ARIA role attached to them
 ### State Changes
-- Statndard controls have this taken car of, but for custom controls, ARIA states provide solutions (aria-checked, aria-pressed, etc)
+- Standard controls have this taken care of, but for custom controls, ARIA states provide solutions (aria-checked, aria-pressed, etc)

 ---
 ## A11y tools
+### Readers
 - JAWS
+- NVDA
+- VoiceOver

 ---
 ## Developer Tools